-Small purchase procedures require a CE to obtain price quotations from an adequate number of qualified sources (for example, three vendors).
+Small purchase procedures require a CE, or sponsored site, to obtain price quotations from an adequate number of qualified sources (for example, three vendors).

 Acceptable forms of price quotations include but are not limited to:

-- Newspaper advertisements from various suppliers/vendors. - Online advertisements from various suppliers/vendors.

-- Documentation of phone quotes from various suppliers/vendors to include:

-- Supplier/vendor name.

-- Name of person providing information.

-- Date(s) of contact.

-- Information provided, including product and pricing.
+- Newspaper advertisements from various suppliers/vendors. - Online advertisements from various suppliers/vendors. - Documentation of phone quotes from various suppliers/vendors to include: - o Supplier/vendor name. - o Name of person providing information. - o Date(s) of contact. - o Information provided, including product and pricing.